she still breathing?

 the simplest and cheapest wireless baby monitor to check on your baby

-Here's how to make sure you actually can hear
+Here's how to make sure you actually

 your baby breathe, cry

 when she wakes up, or if she's happily babbling after a nap ...

 .
 Finally (!) you get baby to sleep.

 She's quiet for a while.
 Then you start worrying, does she really

 is something wrong?
 You go in and she's fine but "thanks to you", she

 To me that is the main use of a babyÂ monitor: being able to hear

 your baby without disturbing her.